 How did that work out?
 Smith says well.
 “Our ability to quickly anticipate the Epic Pass paid off.
 We grew our base that year.”

 According to Smith, “as long as it’s cash-flow positive, a private company can make long-term decisions that public companies have a harder time doing.”
 The result?
 “We can be more nimble in our pass offerings.”

 Smith says that so far, Sugarbush isn’t feeling any negative effects from the Epic Pass’s presence in Vermont.
 Nonetheless, he decided to join Killington and team up with Alterra Mountain Company for the 2018-2019 season by offering seven days of skiing at Sugarbush to Alterra’s Ikon Passholders.

-Sugarbush doesn’t get any revenue from Ikon Pass sales, but Smith says that’s OK because it draws new interest in the resort.
+As of press time, Sugarbush didn’t get any revenue from Ikon Pass sales, but Smith said that’s OK because it draws new interest in the resort.
 Sugarbush has also seen an increase in skier visits since it joined the Mountain Collective in 2017.
 Most of those were from first time skiers or skiers new to Sugarbush.